All investor lists > Fintech

 Your startup is competing in one of the most high-stakes, high-reward industries in the world, where product-market fit isn’t enough, and regulatory missteps can kill momentum overnight.
 The right investor for you is much more than a check.
 They should be a strategic partner helping you navigate compliance landmines, unlock strategic partnerships, and scale in an overly crowded market.

 But finding those investors?
-That’s where most founders struggle (especially with the state of fintech funding today).
+That’s where most founders struggle (especially with the state of fintech venture capital funding today).
 Not all fintech VCs understand the nuances of payment flows, underwriting risk, or embedded finance.
-Don’t waste time pitching the wrong investors, and opr else you’ll stall your raise before it even starts.
+Don’t waste time pitching the wrong investors; otherwise, you’ll stall your raise before it even starts.
+Look beyond the same 10-20 names you see in the top fintech venture capital firms' lists.
+On OpenVC, there are over 10,000 active investors in our database—and many of them invest in the fintech industry.

-This guide is for fintech founders that want to know:
+This guide is for founders who want to know:

 • Who’s still investing in fintech and what they’re looking for.